craigxchen/BlackjackRL/README.md

 Blackjack_Complete is a customizable blackjack environment for a learning agent to interact with.

-VFA_Net is a sequential neural net written using primarily Numpy.
-This is used in place of PyTorch or Tensorflow due to the need for rapid flexibility in customization.

-VFA_TD0 is functional; however, can be further optimized.
+Blackjack_VFA is functional; however, can be further optimized.
+Implements scaled TD0 learning.

 ### LQR